 If anything, these patches are a great way to bridge the gap between military and regular citizens as the message they send can be funny and patriotic.

 Velcro – The Game Changer

 Velcro first got popular in the 1960’s and the company quickly took flight.
 Today, it is used as a fastener across a plethora of items including patches, shoes, bags, watches, apparel, and more.
 The role of Velcro hook and loop backing is relevant and significant in creating custom made patches in particular.

 Before the invention, soldiers would have to stitch the patches on their uniforms or use rather unsafe methods involving pins.
 It is no secret that neither option was ideal, stitching was time-consuming, permanent, hard to remove and replace and created holes in their clothing or gear.
 Similarly, pins were a safety hazard unworthy of achieving appropriate results.
 With a Velcro backing, however, patches could be attached and removed as many times quickly and easily.

 Because patches have so much history and the most coveted varieties are passed down generations, the majority of the morale patches are embroidered.
 However, the trend is gradually shifting towards PVC patches.
 The durability, longevity and strength of pvc patches makes it an extremely popular choice for the military.
 Hence, we have noticed an increase in popularity and demand for custom made pvc patches by the military.
 Here is an article comparing embroidered patches vs pvc patches.

 Create Your Morale Patches

-If you are looking to create morale patches for your your unit or squadron contact us on 541-248-8831, email us at email@example.com or fill out the quote form available throughout our website, and one of our sales representative will be in touch to discuss your requirements and quote you a price.
+If you are looking to create morale patches for your military unit or squadron contact us on 541-248-8831, you can also email us at email@example.com or fill out the price quote form available throughout our website, and one of our sales representative will be in touch to discuss your requirements and quote you a price.